-His Majesty The King is Colonel-in-Chief and is supreme in all matters relating to the Regiment.
+Her Majesty The Queen is Colonel-in-Chief and is supreme in all matters relating to the Regiment.
 Approaches to the Colonel-in-Chief on any subject must be made through the Colonel of the Regiment and Regimental Headquarters.
-His Majesty became the Colonel-in-Chief of The Royal Welsh on 1 March 2024.
+Her Majesty became the Colonel-in-Chief of The Royal Welsh in 2006.

-His Majesty was Colonel-in-Chief of the Royal Regiment of Wales (24th/41st Foot) from 1969-2006.
+Her Majesty was Colonel-in-Chief of The Royal Welch Fusiliers from 1953-2006.
+HRH The Prince of Wales was the Colonel-in-Chief of the Royal Regiment of Wales (24th/41st Foot) from 1969-2006.